The Psychedelic Poster Art of Michael English and Nigel Waymouth

 Record Promo for 'Art', What's That Sound, designed by Hapshash And The Coloured Coat, 1967.

 Tomorrow record promo poster for their single My White Bicycle, designed by Jacob And The Coloured Coat, 1967.
-This and the 'Luv Me' film production ltd poster are perhaps the only known two which were designed while using this moniker.
-I have seen the image of the poster for My White Bicycle constantly credited to Hapshash and the Coloured Coat, however, if you look at the close-up detail in the scan below (taken from High Art - A History of the Psychedelic Poster by Ted Owen and Denise Dickson) you will see that it is clearly signed Jacob and The Coloured Coat.
+This and the 'Luv Me' film production Ltd poster are perhaps the only known two which were designed while using this moniker.
+I have seen the image of the poster for My White Bicycle credited to Hapshash and the Coloured Coat on numerous occasions, however, if you look at the close-up detail in the scan below (taken from High Art, A History of the Psychedelic Poster by Ted Owen and Denise Dickson) you will see that it is clearly signed Jacob and The Coloured Coat.

 One of a series of Saville Theatre posters, commissioned by Brian Epstein to promote upcoming gigs by The Jimi Hendrix Experience, Tomorrow, The Crazy World Of Arthur Brown, Georgie Fame and Eric Burdon etc, designed by Hapshash And The Coloured Coat, 1967.